pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ## Specifying the provider hostname at runtime

-If you need to calculate the provider hostname at runtime, you can give a closure as the provider host.
+If you need to calculate the provider hostname at runtime, you can give a Closure as the provider `host`.

 ```groovy
 pact {